tongxin97/tongxin97.github.io/index.md

 <img class="profile-picture" src="media/profile.png">

-Hi, I'm Xin, I am joining Facebook as a software engineer in Feb, 2021.
-I obtained my Master's degree in Computer Science from University of Illinois at Urbana Champaign in 2020, and my B.S.
+Hi, I'm Xin, I joined WhatsApp/Facebook as a software engineer in Feb, 2021, and have since been working in the product & platform infra domains.

+Prior to working full-time at WhatsApp, I obtained my Master's degree in Computer Science from University of Illinois at Urbana Champaign (UIUC) in 2020, and my B.S.
 Computer Science degree from New York University (Abu Dhabi) in 2019.

-Here is a brief summary of my work experience: I did a remote internship at Facebook during summer 2020 and worked on full-stack Web development in the Ads Measurement org.
-Previously, I interned at WeChat (Tencent) in Guangzhou during summer 2018 and had some research experience in the Computer Systems and Networking area.
+During my school years, I did several engineering and research projects in the Computer Systems and Networking areas.

 ## Work & Research Experience